dinhlenguyen/trustsoft-internship/README.md

 - The AMI ID (`ami_id`) must be correctly set for your region (`eu-west-1`).
 - Load Balancer traffic alternates between EC2 instances (proving health checks and load balancing).
 - The `.terraform.lock.hcl` file is committed for consistent provider versions.
+- Terraform state is securely stored in a remote S3 bucket with DynamoDB locking.